A healthcare organization must consider its competition, its strategy for acquiring practices and its internal recruitment capabilities.

 Some innovative healthcare organizations are looking to other industries and proven best practices for cutting cost and delivering better results.
 These pioneers in healthcare are finding that Recruitment Process Outsourcing (RPO) becomes an effective model for finding talented professionals at a sustainable cost structure.
 In most instances, the RPO model reduces an organization’s overall recruitment cost by 15% to 50%.

-The RPO approach, although still fairly new in healthcare, is starting to catch on as more organizations take proactive measures to meet cost control demands and uncover the elusive talent critical to their survival.
+The healthcare RPO approach is starting to catch on as more organizations take proactive measures to meet cost control demands and uncover the elusive talent critical to their survival.
 By selecting a partner who understands the unique hiring considerations of the healthcare market, organizations may expect to see such high-level benefits as a transfer from fixed to variable costs, an added resource of industry knowledge and access to more sophisticated recruiting technologies.
 Additionally, more specific advantages may include reduced time-to-fill, increased retention and greater employee satisfaction.

-By taking a proactive approach to assessment, strategy development and execution, healthcare organizations can get a head start on physician recruitment to ensure that they secure the most qualified talent for their organizations, and the best quality of care for their patients and the communities they serve.
+By taking a proactive approach to assessment, strategy development and execution, healthcare organizations can get a head start on their physician recruitment process to ensure they secure the most qualified talent for their organizations, and the best quality of care for their patients and the communities they serve.